A Complete Illustrated History

 Rodney Copperbottom, and all the other robotic characters

-An inventive animated film, it told about an entire mechanical universe of robots -- including a young, enterprising, idealistic robot named Rodney Copperbottom (Ewan McGregor) from the small town of Rivet Town.
+An inventive animated film, it told about an entire mechanical universe of robots - in a post-apocalyptic world? -- including a young, enterprising, idealistic robot named Rodney Copperbottom (Ewan McGregor) from the small town of Rivet Town.
 He was called an 'outmode' (he was an older model made from hand-me-down parts).

 In a Wizard-of-Oz quest, he set out to find the mechanical wizard of Robot City, a metropolitan utopia, to get a job building robots with his heroic idol, industrialist inventor Bigweld (Mel Brooks).